python/cpython/Doc/extending/extending.rst

 ``list[1]`` with the value ``0``, and finally prints the borrowed reference.
 Looks harmless, right?
 But it's not!

-Let's follow the control flow into :cfunc:`PyList_SetItem`.
+Let's follow the control flow into :c:func:`PyList_SetItem`.
 The list owns references to all its items, so when item 1 is replaced, it has to dispose of the original item 1.
 Now let's suppose the original item 1 was an instance of a user-defined class, and let's further suppose that the class defined a